opensearch-project/documentation-website/_opensearch/data-streams.md

 You can also set up an [Index State Management (ISM) policy]({{site.url}}{{site.baseurl}}/ism/policies/) to automate the rollover process for the data stream.
 The ISM policy is applied to the backing indices at the time of their creation.
 When you associate a policy to a data stream, it only affects the future backing indices of that data stream.

-You also don’t need to provide the `rollover_alias` setting because the ISM policy infers this information from the backing index.
+You also don’t need to provide the `rollover_alias` setting, because the ISM policy infers this information from the backing index.

 ### Step 6: Manage data streams in OpenSearch Dashboards